data-edu/data-science-in-education/_book/09-wt-aggregate-data.md

 ## Chapter Overview

 Data scientists working in education don't always have access to student level data, so knowing how to model aggregate datasets is very valuable.
 This chapter explores what aggregate data is, and how to access, clean, and explore it.
+It is a "companion" to the following chapter, [Chapter 10]{#c10}, which also explores aggregate data, but does so with an emphasis on longitudinal analyses, or analyses that involve data at more than one time point.

 ### Background